Lednerb/bilberry-hugo-theme/README.md

 To change any colors or fonts, you have to follow these steps:

-1. In your site's `cd themes/bilberry-hugo-theme` directory, execute `npm install`.
+1. In your site's `themes/bilberry-hugo-theme` directory, execute `npm install`.
 2. Modify the `assets/sass/_variables.scss` file to customize your colors.
 If you want to change the header's color, only edit the `$base-color` variable.
 3. Use `npm run dev` for development and preview purposes and `npm run production` when you're done with the changes.